Temporary and mobile food premises

-If wish to operate your mobile or temporary food premise on the side of the road you also need to obtain a Road Side Trading Permit.
+If wish to operate your mobile or temporary food premises on the side of the road you also need to obtain a Road Side Trading Permit.
 You can only apply for this permit once you have registered your business.

 Council has selected locations for road side trading.
 These sites have already been assessed and approved for road side trading.
 To trade at other sites, you will need to seek approval from Council.